 Chemistry EEs require students to investigate a specific aspect of materials in our environment – specifically the composition, characterization and transformation of substances.
 Chemistry EEs may be approached similarly to a lab investigation and report.
 Research has to be conducted using the procedures prescribed by the field.
 Your research can consist of literature/secondary sources – clearly showing your own analysis or may be based on theoretical models or experimental data.

 Classical Greek & Latin

-An extended essay (EE) in classical Greek or Latin gives students the opportunity to investigate in depth non-trivial controversial topics within studies of either the ancient Greek or Roman worlds.
+An EE in classical Greek or Latin gives students the opportunity to investigate in depth non-trivial controversial topics within studies of either the ancient Greek or Roman worlds.

 The essay requires students to engage with sources written in classical Greek and Latin, so they must also have sufficient proficiency in these.

-An extended essay (EE) in economics provides students with an opportunity to:
+An EE in economics provides students an opportunity to:

 - undertake in-depth research in economics in an area of personal interest to them

 - develop research skills

 - apply economic theory to real-world situations